Why We Oppose This Development

 A Need for Affordable Housing

 The Kawartha Lakes needs more affordable housing so that our children and seniors will be able to continue to live in our community as they age.
-“Estate Homes” for the wealthy, and “cozy cottages” for resort tourists do not fill this housing need.
-Estate homes of this sort in Ontario sell for well over 3 million dollars.
+The 423 three season residences and rental cottages proposed by Flato do not fill this need in our community.
+In addition, the ever-shifting inhabitants of these dwellings will not contribute to the long-term viability of our schools, business and organizations.

 The land purchased by Flato contains two rare geographical formations—an alvar and a drumlin—both of which are home to many rare species of birds, plants and insects.
-Golf courses not only destroy habitat and ecosystems when they are created, they continue to pour pesticides and herbicides into the ground, poisoning groundwater and lake water through run-off.
+Although Flate insists it will provide adequate environmental protections where needed, golf courses not only destroy habitat and ecosystems when they are created, they continue to pour pesticides and herbicides into the ground, poisoning groundwater and lake water through run-off.

 A "Top Tier" Golf Course does not build community

-A Doug Carrick designed golf course with a world class resort, surrounded by luxury homes, is characterized by exclusive and expensive golf course memberships for homeowners (and a very few non-homeowners), accompanied by low-paid jobs for local employees.
+Falto has described the golf course as a Doug Carrick designed golf course with a world class resort.
+Such golf courses are characterized by exclusive and expensive golf course memberships for homeowners (and a very few non-homeowners), accompanied by low-paid jobs for local employees.

 The Instability of Tourism as an Economic Base